 Register as a supplier to participate

-Provisional starting date of the Ultimate database project: Q3 2017 (completion: Q3 2019).
-This project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No. 728924.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 777828.

 Mcule.com is an online drug discovery platform.
 It offers a unique solution for pharma and biotech companies by providing the highest quality purchasable compound database and molecular modeling tools.